Onder Completes Comeback With Landslide Victory For Senate Seat; Incumbents Fare Well In Other Races

 A Wells-Goodfellow native, Peters spent several years as an aide to U.S. Rep. Lacy Clay before winning a special election last year to represent the 76th District.
 The 26-year-old squared off against Carter, Sr., whose mother, brother and son have won election to different city and state offices.

 In some ways, the contest became something of a proxy war between allies and antagonists of Clay.
 Clay personally campaigned for Peters, while some city aldermen and state lawmakers who are less friendly with the congressman -- such as Sen. Maria Chappelle-Nadal, D-University City -- stumped for Carter.
-(For his part, Carter contended the race was about making north St. Louis better and not about Clay's political power.)
+(For his part, Peters contended the race was about making north St. Louis better and not about Clay's political power.)

 The testy race took a even more disturbing turn over the weekend when a flier falsely accusing Peters of child molestation began circulating.
 Peters won a court order earlier this afternoon barring the flier from being circulated further.
 The Missouri Times reported that state Rep. Jeremy LaFaver condemned the missive as a "disgusting, illegal, anonymous attack."
 (Alderman Chris Carter III, Chris Carter Sr.'s son, denied that his family was behind the flier.)